 However, the problem came when our Google Home was not able to recognize the Ecobe devices as “Set up yet.”
 It was suggesting that we open the Google Home app and link our devices.
 This was not a big deal though we were all newbies with my wife.

 We called the customer support at Ecobee and told them of what we had, and the solution came in quick.
 YES!
 Quick than we expected, their response is awesome.
 This is one reason we like Ecobee devices.

-All we had to do is to unlink the associated Google Assistant account, and then factory resetting the Home.
+All we had to do is to unlink the associated Google Assistant account, and then factory reset the Home.
 It finally helped us in our situation.
 The problem was solved, at least for now.